 What does Minimum refer to in Minimum viable product?

 When we talk about the ‘minimum’ aspect in an MVP, it totally depends on the developer’s judgement of what minimum is.
 The term minimum in this case generally covers all the basic features that product aims to provide to customers.
 It also generally includes the features that can be built upon at later stages of development.

-An MVP is often referred to as a base product or core artefact that assists in the process of idea generation and product development.
+A Minimum Viable Product is often referred to as a base product or core artifact that assists in the process of idea generation and product development.
 A base product is one which helps in data collection, prototyping, analysis, presentation, and learning.
-MVP opens the gateway to build upon it till the product reaches its mature stage where it is ready for the market.
+Minimum Viable Products open the gateway to build upon it till the product reaches its mature stage where it is ready for the market.

 Testing User Base with MVP